Reltroner/reltroner-studio/content/factions/henchoway.md

   - Talent extractions from Reltronland and Tier 2 nations
   - Sabotage of scientific and educational clarity

-> *“Henchoeway doesn’t take your mind.
+> *“Henchoway doesn’t take your mind.
 It makes you offer it willingly.”*

 ---